VfB

 sideways for substitute Yūya Ōsako to roll the ball into an empty net.

-stood at the back for a quick getaway.
-The goal was met by shrugs of shoulders
+standing at the back for a quick getaway.
+The goal was met by shrugs of the shoulders

 and ironic smiles by the bloke next to me.
 The visiting fans couldn’t believe

-but there were none in view so I jumped aboard the first one I could and
+Ideally, I would catch a U19 tram at the stadium halt, but there were none in view, so I jumped aboard the first one I could and

 changed at Mercedesstraße for a service under the bridge to Wilhelmsplatz in

-dropping off my programme it was time to find some bars to take in the after
+dropping off my programme, it was time to find some bars to take in the post-match reaction.

-match reaction.
-I decided to start in The Corner, a fine establishment showing
+I decided to start in The Corner Bar, a fine establishment showing

 sport and serving the lovely Schwaben Bräu.
 I had a nice chat with some locals.

 One showed me the UK scores.
-Chelsea had got hammered, Hull City drew and
+Chelsea had been hammered, Hull City drew, and

 The dreary dark bar served me a large Hefe-Weissbier.
 It was on to the lively